Blog

 How to Measure for Curtains

 As with any window treatment, you’ll want to take measurements before you buy curtains.
 You’ll also want to decide if you wish to mount the curtains inside or outside the window.
 The most common way to mount curtains is to do so outside the window frame using a curtain rod.
-Inside-mount curtains are less popular, but might be the better option if the window is deep enough and if there is a lack of wall space around the window.
+Inside-mount curtains are less popular but might be the better option if the window is deep enough and if there is a lack of wall space around the window.

 To measure for curtains, take these steps.